apache/apex-site/src/md/contributing.md

   `git clone https://github.com/{github_username}/incubator-apex-core.git`
 1. Add [incubator apex core](https://github.com/apache/incubator-apex-core) as a remote repository (one time step):
 `git remote add upstream https://github.com/apache/incubator-apex-core`
-1. Create a new branch from the [devel-3](https://github.com/apache/incubator-apex-core/tree/devel-3) branch. **Name your branch with the JIRA number in it, e.g. `APEXCORE-123.my-feature`.**
+1. Create a new branch from the [master](https://github.com/apache/incubator-apex-core/tree/master) branch. **Name your branch with the JIRA number in it, e.g. `APEXCORE-123.my-feature`.**
-`git checkout -b APEXCORE-123.my-feature -t upstream/devel-3`
+`git checkout -b APEXCORE-123.my-feature -t upstream/master`
 Creating a local branch that tracks a remote makes pull easier (no need to specify the remote branch while pulling).
 A branch can be made to track a remote branch anytime, not necessarily at its creation by:
-`git branch -u upstream/devel-3`
+`git branch -u upstream/master`
 1. When adding new files, please include the Apache v2.0 license header.
   - From the top level directory, run `mvn license:check -Dlicense.skip=false` to check correct header formatting.
   - Run `mvn license:format -Dlicense.skip=false` to automatically add the header when missing.
-1. Once your feature is complete, submit the pull request on github against `devel-3`.
+1. Once your feature is complete, submit the pull request on github against `master`.
 1. If you want specific people to review your pull request, use the `@` notation in Github comments to mention that user, and request that he/she reviews your changes.
 1. Check the status of the pull request and ensure the Travis CI build is successful.
 If not, inspect the linked build log for details.
   - If build fails due to license headers, follow instructions above.